This creamy acorn squash soup recipe is perfect for winter or fall!

 How to Choose the Best Winter Squash

 There are a few things to look for when choosing ripe acorn squash.
-First, you need to make sure there are no dents, soft spots, or gashes in them.
+First, you need to ensure that there are no dents, soft spots, or gashes in them.
 Any of those will signify that the squash could be rotten or spoiled.

 More Squash Recipes to Try